I would like to run a project with GiPHouse

 While the project is running

-- We expect you to be available at the start of the project for an initial meeting, the student assistant you had contact with at the start will notify when this is.
-During the project we expect you to be available for the team.
+• During the project we expect you to be available for the team.
 There is not a set window for this, but you are expected to be available for questions/discussion at least once every two weeks.
 The exact frequency and moments for this can be discussed with the team of students.

-- GiPHouse is working with students and not with paid professionals.
+• GiPHouse is working with students and not with paid professionals.
 This means that we cannot guarantee that every project will be completely up to par with the customers' wishes.
 By emphasising good communication between students and the customers, we try to give the projects a successful conclusion.
 We know from experience that most projects are finished or mostly finished and customers are predominantly satisfied with us.